Probably in human history there is no sin, no evil worse than human warfare.

 Now that is a wondrous story of redeeming love.
 Of course, showing forth God's unending love doesn't often end happy in this life.

-Hundreds of Friends and many, many other people committed to loving their enemies have died horrific deaths as did Jesus himself.
+Many thousands of Friends, Anabaptists, heretics, etc. and many, many other people committed to loving their enemies have died horrific deaths as did Jesus himself.
 From the cruel torture device of Roman 'justice,' Jesus said, "Forgive them for they know not what they do."

 The Quaker Tom Fox who moved to war-torn Iraq to witness for peace and justice was kidnapped and brutally murdered by the Muslims he had come to help.